Pandawan/EasyGarlic/README.md

 - Remove Xceed WPF (too many DLLs)

 ## Testing
 Just open the SLN file in VS 2017 (2015 should work too), and click Start (in Debug Mode).
+If you get assembly errors, make sure that you have [imported all the NuGet packages](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore).

 ## Building for Release
 Follow these steps to prepare a new release: